 Users appreciate its easy assembly, modern look, and swivel action.
-We love that is has three light settings and that it offers full, bright light for any room.
-A 13 lb. weighted base means kids and pets won't tip it over.
+We love that it has three light settings and that it offers full, bright light for any room.
+A 13-pound weighted base means kids and pets won't tip it over.

 Some users reported trouble with the setting switches.

 Consumers love the solid base and adjustable angle of this living room floor lamp.
 It stands out for being lightweight yet sturdy, and its innovative design complements any room.

 A few users reported issues with the packaging and construction.

 Users appreciate the beautiful ambient lighting, simple assembly, and excellent price point.

 Some users feel that this lamp is less durable than the other living room floor lamps on our shortlist.

 We like that is includes both a main floor light and a side reading light, so it is versatile enough for any use.
 This lamp also stands out for its longevity; users that have had the lamp over a year report still being satisfied with its functionality.

 Some consumers reported receiving lamps with missing pieces, and it can take a little time to adjust the screws.